Results: Section Guide

 Detailed Core Outputs

-In addition, for Core (passthrough or fhs_assumptions) model runs the additional_outputs parameter creates additional outputs during postprocessing:
+For Core (passthrough or fhs_assumptions) model runs, the additional_outputs parameter creates optional postprocessing outputs:

 Heat Balance